davetetreault221/SimpleChatApplication/README.md

 In order to fully embrace the functionality of this program it is advised to open multiple terminals running the Client and seeing how multiple users can communicate with each other.

+How to leave the chat:

+On a Client instance if you wish to leave the chat simply type "Bye"

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)